Zoneomics Logo

 3.

-Provisions for the ownership and maintenance of any common open space as will reasonably insure its continuity and conservation.
-Open space may be conveyed to a property owners association or dedicated to the public, provided that a dedication to the public shall require the approval of the city council.
+Provisions for the ownership and maintenance of any common open space as will reasonably ensure its continuity and conservation.
+Open space may be conveyed to a property owners association or dedicated to the public, provided that a dedication to the public shall require the approval of the City Council.

 4.